ap1305/MLOps_E2E_1st/README.md

 requirement on VM :-
-clone the repo for once ( 1st time only ) inside app folder as per mentioned in CD Pipeline
+clone the repo for once ( 1st time only ) inside app folder as per mentioned in CD Pipeline.